AlexanderSchuetz97/jni-simple/README.md

 #### asserts
 This feature enables assertions in the code.
 This is useful for debugging and testing purposes.
-As mentioned above these checks will cause a big performance hit and should not be used in production code.
+These checks will cause a big performance hit and should not be used in production builds.

+I would not even recommend using this feature for normal debugging builds unless you are specifically debugging issues that occur in relation to the JNI interface.
+There is no need to enable this feature when you are just debugging a problem that occurs in pure rust.

-This feature should NOT be used with `-Xcheck:jni` as these checks contain calls to `env.ExceptionCheck()` which will fool the JVM into thinking that your user code checks for exceptions, which it may not do.
+This feature should NOT be used with the jvm launch option `-Xcheck:jni` as the assertions contain calls to `env.ExceptionCheck()` which will fool the JVM into thinking that your user code checks for exceptions, which it may not do.

 I recommend using this feature before or after you have tested your code with `-Xcheck:jni` depending on what problem your troubleshooting.
 The assertions are generally much better at detecting things like null pointers